davidbrowne/dsga/README.md

 ## Status

-Current version: `v0.3.0`
+Current version: `v0.4.0`

-***All the vector and matrix functionality is implemented***.
-While eventually there will likely be even more tests, all that is missing for basic test coverage are tests for 16 vector free functions.
+* All the vector and matrix functionality is implemented.
+* First pass at test coverage.
+Everything major has some test, but code coverage is not 100%.

+### The next steps
+* Single header download.
+Currently you need two headers, but ```cxcm.hxx``` will be merged into ```dsga.hxx```.
-This project need documentation.
-Currently, the documentation that is offered is this README page and the GLSL specification.
-Work on documentation will start after the basic test coverage is completed.
+* Documentation.
+Currently, the documentation that is offered is the source code and tests, this README page, and the GLSL specification.

-In addition, we need examples of projects that make use of this library.
-Work on some of these example projects will overlap with the documentation effort.
+* Example projects.
+Need small, medium, and large examples.

 ## Usage